 I wish they would work as hard at this as they do at their books, and so settle their account with God for their learning and the talents entrusted to them.

-St. Francis Xavier, Patron Saint of Foreign Missions, was clearly one of the greatest missionaries and evangelists of all time.
-Though not all of us are called to foreign missions, the Second Vatican Council, Pope Paul VI, and Pope John Paul II remind us forcefully that every Christian is called to evangelize.
-This excerpt from St. Francis Xavier’s letter to St. Ignatius of Loyola (E Vita Francisci Xaverii, auctore H. Tursellini, Romae, 1956, Lib.
+This post is an excerpt from St. Francis Xavier’s letter to St. Ignatius of Loyola (E Vita Francisci Xaverii, auctore H. Tursellini, Romae, 1956, Lib.
 4, epist.
-4 et 5 ) is used in the Roman Office of Readings for the liturgical memorial of St. Francis Xavier on December 3.
+4 et 5 ).
+It speaks of the duty & mission to evangelize.
+It appears in the Roman Office of Readings for the liturgical memorial of St. Francis Xavier on December 3.
+Francis Xavier, a Jesuit, is the patron saint of foreign missions.